speedata/publisher/doc/manual/content/en/manual/basics/fileorganization.md

 ## Splitting layout sets of rules into individual files

-You can split the layout ruleset into several files.
-There are two ways to merge the files.
-On the command line, you can use `--extra-xml` to specify one or more layout rulesets, which are also read in.
-Alternatively, you can use the mechanism via XInclude, here in the case of a font definition:
+You can split the layout ruleset into several files and merge them with XInclude, here in the case of a font definition:

 ```xml
 <Layout